logpai/loghub/README.md

 ### Citation
-:bell: If you use the loghub datasets in your research for publication, please kindly cite the following paper.
+:bell: If you use the loghub datasets in your work, please cite the following paper.
 + Shilin He, Jieming Zhu, Pinjia He, Michael R. Lyu.
 [Loghub: A Large Collection of System Log Datasets towards Automated Log Analytics](https://arxiv.org/abs/2008.06448). *Arxiv*, 2020.